PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-06 07:02:46
+Last updated: 2024-04-06 07:03:24
-Random Quote: When you meet someone special, suddenly life is full of firsts: The first kiss, the first night together, the first weekend together. - Ted Mosby
+Random Quote: Marshall: "Neither of you guys has any game, right?
+Or else you'd be married.
+Like me.
+If dating is the game, then marriage is winning the game."Ted: "Yeah, if you're playing in the women's league!" - Ted Mosby